CJGreig/QGIS-Documentation/docs/training_manual/map_composer/map_composer.rst

 ----------------------------------------------------------------------

 The goal of our map is to show wild species monitoring locations in relation to ELC classes.
-Previously, we had classified ELC polygon area.
-Prior to that, we classified ELC_campus by CSCODE_MAS, and had saved the style.
+Previously, we had performed an ordinal classification of ELC polygon area.
+Prior to that,we performed a categorical classification of ELC_campus by CSCODE1, and had saved the style.
 The style can be reloaded by going to Style at the bottom of the Symbology window.
 Use this classification for the map layout.

 #.
 Right-click on the sheet in the central part of the layout window
    and choose :guilabel:`Page properties...` in the context menu.